Oh the Drama - Doug at the Movies

 Before I Fall (2017) 17 year old Samantha is confused when she’s told to get up for school, isn’t it the weekend?
 No, it’s Friday.
 And so was yesterday, and it will be tomorrow too, until she understands why she’s re-living the day over & over, in this ‘Groundhog Day’ drama for the teenage mindset.
 There’s little humor and much angst, but it’s told well, and the message it imparts is profound and good.
 My grade: B

-Novitiate (2017) Set in 1952, a pair of kind nuns talk to little Cathleen’s mother about Catholic school.
+Novitiate (2017) Set in 1952, a pair of nuns talk to little Cathleen’s mother about Catholic school.
 “We’re not Catholic… we have no money.”
 “Consider it a scholarship.”
 10 years later, to her mom’s dismay, Cathleen joins a nunnery.
-But it’s now 1962, and while Cathleen wrestles with who she will become, an angry, fearful Mother Superior is lashing out because of modern changes coming from the Church.
+But it’s now 1962, and while Cathleen wrestles with her destiny, an angry, fearful Mother Superior is lashing out because of modern changes coming from the Church.
 Embracing life is easier said than done.
 My grade: B

 Brain on Fire (2017) It began with feelings of confusion, then auras, seizures & headaches.
 As doctors made one misdiagnosis after another, Susannah Cahalan, a 21 year old reporter (played scary well by Chloe Grace Moretz) sank into a cataonic state… what will save her?
 Critics rolled their eyes at this ‘Disease of the Week’ movie, but it’s a compelling watch—and the answers her stubborn parents fought for have now saved thousands.
 My grade: B

-Little Men (2016) After 13 year old Jake’s granddad dies, he and his parents move into his Brooklyn apt—that sits atop a shop he rented to a single Italian mom who sells dresses.
-She has a 13 year old too, the outgoing (and very likeable) Tony.
-Jake & Tony will become fast friends, but when their parents have a falling out, the boys will bear the brunt of it.
-I liked this, very much—it’s a small, quiet story about best friendship, and knowing when your family comes first.
+Little Men (2016) After 13 year old Jake’s granddad dies, he and his parents move into his Brooklyn apt, that sits atop a shop he rented to a single Italian mom who sells dresses.
+She has a 13 year old son too, the very likeable Tony.
+Jake & Tony will become friends, but when their parents have a falling out, the boys will bear the brunt of it.
+I liked this, very much—it’s a quiet story about best friendship, and knowing when family comes first.
 My grade: B

 Indignation (2016) Marcus' Jewish father is elated when his son receives a scholarship to a Christian college; so what if it isn't kosher?
 It's 1951 and will keep his son from the draft and Korean War.
 But Marcus feels out of place, and resents the religion forced on him there.
 And then he meets Olivia, an outsider too but for different, troubled reasons.
 I wasn't sure where this was going, but in its caring, final moments... oh.
 My grade: B